 Following SETCOLOR are numeric expressions.
-Separated by commas, these numbers determine which color register to change, to which hue to change it, and what degree of brightness the hue will be.
+Separated by commas,' these numbers determine which color register to change, to which hue to change it, and what degree of brightness the hue will be.

 The first number following SETCOLOR indicates which register to set.
-The registers are numbered from \emptyset to 4 and relate to the jars of paint in our analogy.
+The registers are numbered from $\emptyset$ to 4 and relate to the jars of paint in our analogy.
 To find out which palette spot they refer to you must consult Figure 2, below.

 The second number after SETCOLOR determines the hue.
-The sixteen hues are numbered \emptyset to 15 and are usually visiblek as follows, though there can be variation from one television screen or monitor to another.
+The sixteen hues are numbered $\emptyset$ to 15 and are usually visiblek as follows, though there can be variation from one television screen or monitor to another.

-ø Grey 8 Light Blue
+Ø Grey 8 Light Blue

 1 Gold 9 Blue-Green

-2 Orange 10 Aqua
+2 Orange 1Ø Aqua

-3 Ređ 11 Green-Blue
+3 Red 11 Green-Blue

 4 Pink 12 Green

 5 Violet 13 Yellow-Green

 6 Blue-Purple 14 Orange-Green

 7 Blue 15 Orange

-Figure l: Available Hues
+Figure 1: Available Hues

 The last number following SETCOLOR represents the brightness or luminance.
-Although numbered from \emptyset to 15, the even-numbered values are the only settings which are meaningful.
-The \emptyset represents the darkest value and 14 represents the brightest value.
+Although numbered from $\emptyset$ to 15, the even-numbered values are the only settings which are meaningful.
+The $\emptyset$ represents the darkest value and 14 represents the brightest value.
 (Odd numbers are treated the same as the next lower even number.)

-Instruction: You Type: 100 GRAPHICS 3 110 COLOR 1 120 PLOT 0,10 130 DRAWTO 39, 10 FOR HUE=Ø TO 15 140 15Ø FOR LUM=Ø to 14 STEP 2 160 PRINT HUE, LUM 17Ø SETCOLOR Ø, HUE, LUM 18Ø FOR WAIT=1 TO 500 190 NEXT WAIT 200 NEXT LUM 210 NEXT HUE 220 END RIIN
+100 GRAPHICS 3

+120 PLOT 0,10

+140 FOR HUE=0 TO 15

+150 FOR LUM=0 to 14 STEP 2

+160 PRINT HUE, LUM

+170 SETCOLOR 0, HUE, LUM

+18Ø FOR WAIT=1 TO 5ØØ

+190 NEXT WAIT

+200 NEXT LUM

+210 NEXT HUE

+220 END